How to Tell if Acne is Hormonal or Bacterial

 Skincare experts outline several major differences between hormonal acne and bacterial acne.
 This is critical because understanding the causes (as well as what each type of acne looks like) helps determine whether it’s hormonal or bacterial acne.

 The first major difference is the location of pimples.
-For example, skin and hair digital clinic Clinikally says that bacterial acne is typically found on “oily skin regions,” which include your T-zone (aka your forehead, nose, and chin).
+For example, skin and hair digital clinic Clinikally says that bacterial acne is typically found on “oily skin regions,” which include your T-zone (a.k.a. your forehead, nose, and chin).
 On the other hand, hormonal acne usually occurs on the lower areas of your face and along your jawline.

 Another key distinction is when the acne occurs.
 Let’s say you notice that you get a pimple the week before or the week of your period—a time when your hormones are kind of haywire.
 In all likelihood, this acne is hormonal and caused by hormonal fluctuations or hormonal imbalances.
+This is especially true if you have polycystic ovary syndrome (PCOS).
+PCOS can cause hormonal acne—especially on the face, back, and chest.
+This happens because the condition causes sebaceous glands to produce more oil.
+In turn, this overproduction of oil leads to acne.

 In our opinion as skincare aficionados, the best way to determine what kind of acne you’re dealing with is how your skin responds to the acne treatment you’re undergoing.
 If you’re opting for topical treatments, like a facewash or leave-on cream, bacterial acne will probably go away after a few days.
 Bacterial acne also reacts well to oral antibiotics.
 That said, it’s unlikely that hormonal acne will respond well to either of those treatment options.